Supply-side Policies | Notes

 What are supply-side policies?

-Supply-side policies are a range of policies that the government can use to increase the productive potential of the economy.
+Supply-side policies are the policies that the government can use to increase the productive potential of the economy.

 The productive potential (LRAS) represents the output of the economy when all factors of production are fully employed.